threddyrex/dnproto/README.md

 Besides being a command line tool, there are a few classes that are reusable in C# programs:

-- [Repo.cs](/src/repo/Repo.cs) - the entry point to the repo parsing code.
+- [Repo.cs](/src/repo/Repo.cs) - repo parsing code.
 This code allows you to read a CAR file, which is the format for a Bluesky repo.
 You can read the posts, follows, likes, etc. You'll need the entire "repo" directory.
-- [Firehose.cs](/src/firehose/Firehose.cs) - entry point for listening to the firehose.
+- [Firehose.cs](/src/firehose/Firehose.cs) - listening to the firehose.
 Uses the repo parser for decoding the records coming over the wire.
+- [BlueskyClient.cs](/src/ws/BlueskyClient.cs) - calling the Bluesky API.

 &nbsp;